PocketControl is an iOS-based application for iPad or iPhone that allows controlling the camera settings of ARRI cameras remotely.

 - ARRI Amira

-In the following we will give you detailed explanation on how to connect PocketControl to the camera.
+In the following, we will give you a detailed explanation of how to connect PocketControl to the camera.

 Prepare the Camera

 - Make sure the CAP protocol is enabled in the Alexa Mini.
 Go to MENU > System > Camera access protocol (CAP).
 The default password is “arri”.
-We strongly recommend to set a custom password.
+We strongly recommend setting a custom password.

 Connect to the Camera

 - Connect your iPad/iPhone to the WiFi of the camera through the iOS settings.

 - Start the PocketControl App, and the connection dialog appears:

 - Enter the hostname of the camera into the “Address” field of the camera connection dialog.
 The hostname of the camera has the format mini-xxxxx.local (replace xxxxx with your camera’s 5-digit serial number) and the password you set in the Alexa Mini’s CAP menu.

 - Hit the connect button to connect to the camera.
 The connection status gives you feedback on the establishing of the connection.
 Please see the section “Troubleshooting” below if you should not be able to connect to the camera.